Russia's 'irresponsible actions' in Ukraine trampled all principles underpinning world order: Poland | Law-Order

 ''While Poland and India may differ in how we have reacted to the war in Ukraine, we believe we still have built on common values, principles and interests, including the promotion of a credible rules-based global order and effective multilateralism that we share,'' Rau said.

-''I must tell you that I had a very fruitful conversation concerning the Russian aggression against Ukraine with your foreign minister and I am really impressed by the way we conducted the conversation,'' he said.
+''I had a very fruitful conversation concerning the Russian aggression against Ukraine with your foreign minister; really impressed with the way we conducted this conversation because the minister was kind enough to listen to my arguments but also heard it,'' he said.

-The Polish minister said the meeting offered an excellent opportunity to discuss key issues of mutual interest.
+''I can assure you that with India we shall be staying partners and the same commitment to rules-based global order.
+It's natural that we reacted in terms of the voting in the UN Security Council and the General Assembly and also in the Human Rights Commission differently but there is no doubt in my mind that our assessment of the situation is very close,'' he added.

-''We agreed with Jaishankar that our countries are ready to take mutual political and economic relations to an even higher level,'' he said.
+Rau said both Poland and India have had tragic experiences with foreign imperialism and it is very difficult not to see the present aggression against Ukraine as an attempt to restore the Russian empire.

 The Polish foreign ministry said another equally important issue discussed with the Indian side was the broadly understood economic cooperation in the mining sector as well as the pharmaceutical and defence industries, and in promoting Polish exports.